-This course provides a fundamental understanding of both leadership and team building.
+AS 200, "Team and Leadership Fundamentals," provides a fundamental understanding of both leadership and team building.
 The lessons and course flow are designed to prepare students for field training and leadership positions in the detachment.

 Dynamic and integrated grouping of leadership developmental activities designed to meet the needs and expectations of prospective Air Force second lieutenants and complement the AFROTC academic program.
 Provides application of advanced drill and ceremonies; issuing commands; knowing flag etiquette; and developing, directing, and evaluating skills to lead others.
 This class is taken in conjunction with AES 101/201/301/401 and AES 294.